Syriusz171/Bellum_et_Tributum/README.md

 I **WILL NOT** translate this game to other languages (except for Polish since I speak Polish)!
 But if you want to add translation for your language, you are welcome!

-More info you will be able to find under "wiki" tab!
+More information under "wiki" tab!
 I apologise for my English!